peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 13. Toepoel, de Leeuw & Hox (2019).
 Single- and mixed-mode survey data collection.
 Sage Research Methods foundations (on blackboard)
 14. Kolenikov, S., & Kennedy, C. (2014).
 Evaluating Three Approaches to Statistically Adjust for Mode Effects.
 Journal of Survey Statistics and Methodology, 2(2).

+<ins>Additional literature (to get more in-depth information during or after the course)</ins>

+- Lohr, Sharon (2009).
+Sampling: Design and Analysis (2nd ed.).
+Boston: Brooks/Cole.

+This book should be available for under $50.
+There are 2 versions of the 2nd edition (an alternative version published by Taylor & Francis); both are identical.
+Datasets and code (in `R`) referenced in the book are available through: [https://www.sharonlohr.com/sampling-design-and-analysis](https://www.sharonlohr.com/sampling-design-and-analysis).

+## Preparation and course structure

+The study load for this course is 210 hours (28 hours per EC).
+There are 15 weeks (week 37-51 with a class-free in week 43) with meetings in which we expect the average workload per week to be 12 hours.
+The remaining 30 hours should be spent preparing for the course, and/or finishing the final report after week 51.
+Some students may not need to prepare for the course, and some students will probably not need to work on the final report after week 51.

+## Expected time investment

+The course load is expected to be 12 hours per week on average.
+Every week has a 3-hour in-person meeting.
+These meetings will generally combine a lecture (approx. 75 min) a break (15 min), and one or more class exercises (90 minutes).
+Before every lecture, students need to: (1) read articles and/or book chapters in some detail (3 hours), and (2) prepare a take home exercise (2 hours), while sometimes, class exercises will need to be finished or reviewed prior to the meeting (1 hour).
+The remaining 3 hours per week are to be spent on preparing and reviewing class materials for the exam (week 45), or working on the final assignment (week 51).
+Please note that these time estimates are average estimates.
+They may vary by person or by week.

+Students are expected to read the literature before attending the respective meeting.
+Please plan the time to actually do this.
+Meetings will be much more productive and reach a higher level if everyone comes prepared for the meeting.

+All course materials will be available on the course website: [www.peterlugtig.com/courses/SDA].
+The schedule (including rooms) can be found on Blackboard.
+In case there are last minute changes to the meeting (e.g. because of illness, or important updates to course materials), announcements will be sent via e-mail to your @students.uu.nl address.
+It is thus important to check your e-mail regularly.

+##